How to Copy Folders and Subfolders Using Xcopy Command

 I have a folder with a lot of subfolders and files in them.
 Now, I want to copy the folder to another location, but I don’t want to recreate directory structures.
 Can I use Xcopy command to copy the directory structure of the folder and subfolders to another location?

-*If you want to customize your copy strategy more specifically, or copy folders while keeping historical versions for data protection purposes, you may consider using advanced method.
+If you want to customize your copy strategy more specifically, or copy folders while keeping historical versions for data protection purposes, you may consider using a free and advanced method »

 To move folders and subfolders in cmd, the most used command syntax would be: